changyupkim/issue-backup/README.md

 - type : a type of the repository like 'jira', 'bitbucket', 'github', 'trac', 'redmine', etc. Currently, 'jira' is only the valid value.
 - protocol : 'http' or 'https'
 - server : host name or IP address of the repository
-- port : port number of the repository
+- port : port number of the repository.
+A default value is used for an empty string.
-- rest : path to the REST API of the repository
+- rest : path to the REST API of the repository.
+A default value is used for an empty string.
 - username : user name of an account to the repository
 - password : password of an account to the repository
 - project : project ID